-The total principal balance of our Notes and other debt was \$4.97 billion at December 31, 2020, with a fair value of \$5.22 billion.
+The total principal balance of our Notes and other debt was \$5.18 billion at December 31, 2021, with a fair value of \$5.31 billion.
 The estimated fair value of the Notes and other debt was based on available external pricing data and current market rates for similar debt instruments, among other factors, which are classified as Level 2 inputs within the fair value hierarchy.
 Derivative instruments are carried at fair value.
-See Note 11.
-The fair value of our interest rate swap is determined based on the present value of expected future cash flows using observable, quoted LIBOR swap rates for the full term of the swap and also incorporate credit valuation adjustments to appropriately reflect both Uniti 's own non-performance risk and non-performance risk of the respective counterparties.
+See Note 10.
+The fair value of our interest rate swap is determined based on the present value of expected future cash flows using observable, quoted LIBOR swap rates for the full term of the swap and also incorporate credit valuation adjustments adjustments of the respective counterparties.
 The Company has determined that the majority of the inputs used to value its derivative instruments fall within Level 2 of the fair value hierarchy; however, the associated credit valuation adjustments utilized Level 3 inputs, such as estimates of credit spreads, to evaluate the likelihood of default by the Company and its counterparties.
-As of December 31, 2020, the Company has assessed the significance of the impact of the credit valuation adjustments on the overall valuation of its derivative positions and has determined that the credit valuation adjustment is not significant to the overall value of the derivatives.
+As of December 31, 2021, the Company has assessed the significance of the impact of the credit valuation adjustments on the overall value of the derivative positions and has determined that the credit valuation adjustment is not significant to the overall value of the derivative.
 As such, the Company classifies its derivative instruments valuation in Level 2 of the fair value hierarchy.

-Given the limited trade activity of the Exchangeable Notes, the fair value of the Exchangeable Notes (see Note 13) is determined based on inputs that are observable in the market and have been classified as Level 2 in the fair value hierarchy.
+Given the limited trade activity of the Exchangeable Notes, the fair value of the Exchangeable Notes (see Note 12) is determined based on inputs that are observable in the market and have been classified as Level 2 in the fair value hierarchy.
 Specifically, we estimated the fair value of the Exchangeable Notes based on readily available external pricing information, quoted market prices, and current market rates for similar convertible debt instruments.

-Uniti is required to make a \$490.1 million cash payment to Windstream in equal installments over 20 consecutive quarters beginning the first month after Windstream's emergence (the "Settlement Payable") (see Note 17).
-The Settlement Payable was initially recorded at its fair value, which was determined using the present value of required future cash payments and is classified in Level 2 of the fair value hierarchy.
-The fair value of the Settlement Payable is \$418.8 million and is reported as settlement payable on our Consolidated Balance Sheet at December 31, 2020.
+Uniti is required to make a \$490.1 million cash payment to Windstream in equal installments over 20 consecutive quarters beginning October 2020, which was the first month after Windstream's emergence (the "Settlement Payable") (see Note 16).
+The Settlement Payable was recorded at fair value, using the present value of future cash flows.
+The future cash flows are discounted using discount rate input based on observable market data.
+Accordingly, we classify inputs used as Level 2 in the fair value hierarchy.
+The remaining Settlement Payable is \$239.4 million and is reported as settlement payable on our Consolidated Balance Sheet at December 31, 2021.
+There have been no changes in the valuation methodologies used since the initial recording.

-As part of the acquisition of Tower Cloud on August 31, 2016, we may be obligated to pay contingent consideration upon achievement of certain defined operational and financial milestones; therefore, we recorded the estimated fair value of future contingent consideration of \$3.0 million as of December 31, 2020.
-The fair value of the contingent consideration as of December 31, 2020, was determined using a discounted cash flow model and probability adjusted estimates of the operational milestones and is classified as Level 3.
-During the years ended December 31, 2020 and 2019, we paid \$15.7 million and \$29.6 million, respectively, for the achievement of certain milestones in accordance with the Tower Cloud merger agreement.
+We acquired Tower Cloud, Inc. ("Tower Cloud") on August 31, 2016.
+As part of the Tower Cloud acquisition, we were obligated to pay contingent consideration upon achievement of certain defined operational and financial milestones from the date of acquisition through December 31, 2021.
+During the three months ended March 31, 2021, the Company paid \$3.0 million for the achievement of the final remaining milestone in accordance with the Tower Cloud merger agreement.
+During the year ended December 31, 2020, we paid \$15.7 million for the achievement of certain milestones in accordance with the Tower Cloud merger agreement.